Credit Report Errors

-4 Common Types of Credit Reporting Errors
+4 Common Types of Credit Report Errors

 Credit report errors include any inaccurate, misleading, or false information, including information that should have aged off of your credit report, like an old bankruptcy.

-1. Clerical errors– your data is input incorrectly at a financial institution, lender, store account, or elsewhere, and the error spreads through your credit profile
+1. Clerical errors– Your data is input incorrectly at a financial institution, lender, store account, or elsewhere, and the error spreads through your credit profile.

-2. Mixed credit reports– your credit and financial data is combined with data from someone else who has a similar name, birthdate, or Social Security Number
+2. Mixed credit reports– Your credit and financial data is combined with data from someone else who has a similar name, birthdate, or Social Security Number.

 How Common Are Credit Reporting Errors?

-Consumer studies estimate the likelihood of discovering wrongful data in your credit report at 44%, and of discovering serious errors in your credit report at nearly 30%.
 This means that serious credit report errors impact approximately 1 out of every 3 people in the U.S., giving you a very good chance of having your consumer data misreported in your lifetime.

 • Rental denials.
 Whether you’re looking for a long-term rental for housing, a vacation rental for fun, or a car rental for commuting, you can be flagged as a rental risk and denied.